-The Campbellsvillian is a magazine published for alumni and friends of Campbellsville University and is published three times a year by the Office of University Communications.
+The Campbellsvillian is a magazine published for alumni and friends of Campbellsville University.
+The magazine is published by the Office of University Communications.

 CampusScene

 The Office of University Communications makes available via email this faculty/staff newsletter every other week, which lists faculty and staff-related news items, activities, announcements and concerns.